 The Company reviews the status of its legal proceedings and records a provision for a liability when it is considered probable that both a liability has been incurred and the amount of the loss can be reasonably estimated.
 This review is updated periodically as additional information becomes available.
 If either or both of the criteria are not met, we reassess whether there is at least a reasonable possibility that a loss, or additional losses, may be incurred.
-If there is a reasonable possibility that a loss may be incurred, we disclose the estimate of the amount of the loss or range of losses, or that an estimate of loss cannot be made.
+If there is a reasonable possibility that a loss or range of losses, or that an estimate of loss cannot be made.
 The Company expenses its legal fees as incurred.